tiprankstipranks

 Fluctuations in currency exchange rates may impact the Company's financial condition and results of operations and may affect the comparability of results between the Company's financial periods.

 The Company is exposed to currency exchange rate fluctuations.
-International sales have represented a significant percentage of the Company's total sales, with approximately 45% of annual sales generated by international operations.
-The Company also maintains manufacturing facilities in 18 countries outside the U.S. The Company expects that a significant amount of its future sales will continue to come from outside the U.S. The Company is also exposed to currency exchange rate fluctuations by its purchase of raw materials and component parts from suppliers in multiple countries.
+International sales have represented a significant percentage of the Company's total sales, with approximately 46% of annual sales generated by international operations.
+The Company also maintains manufacturing facilities in 18 countries outside the U.S. The Company expects that a significant amount of its future sales will continue to come from outside the U.S. The Company is also exposed to currency exchange rate fluctuations through its purchase of raw materials, component parts and sourced goods from suppliers in multiple countries.
 The Company experiences currency-related gains and losses where sales or purchases are denominated in currencies other than the functional currency.
 In addition, the results of the Company's foreign subsidiaries are translated into U.S. dollars from the local currency for consolidated reporting.
 The Company may not be able to manage its currency translation risks effectively, and volatility in currency exchange rates may have a material adverse effect on the Company's consolidated financial statements and affect comparability of the Company's results between financial periods.

 Capital Markets - Risk 2